STEP and ToI

 The TOI form is designed to allow trainees to highlight issues that they feel may be pertinent and to determine how much specific information they give in regard to each of these.
 It is important for trainees to understand that withholding information that may impact on patient care or giving false information in regard to their academic career would be inconsistent with the GMC guidance on probity and any identification of such activity would be reportable to the GMC.

-The foundation school will keep the original TOI form on file until trainees complete their foundation training; and will pass a copy to the Trust FPD at the start of their F1 or F2 post.
+The foundation school will keep the STEP or TOI form on file until trainees complete their foundation training; and will pass a copy to the Trust FPD at the start of their F1 or F2 post.
 A trainee’s medical school will have access to this form upon request.
 The Trust should return forms to trainees within a month of them starting their first post.
 No information will be shared with anyone else unless explicit permission has been given by the trainee.